jharwell/libra/docs/usage/configure-time.rst

    - ``CXX`` - Use libc++, if the compiler supports it.

    - ``STDCXX`` - Use libstdc++, if the compiler supports it.

-.. cmake:variable:: LIBRA_DEBUG_INFO

-   :default: YES
-   :type: CACHE BOOL

-   Enable generation of debug symbols *independent* of whatever the default is with a given cmake build type.

-   .. versionadded:: 0.8.4

-   .. versionchanged:: 0.9.36 Renamed to ``LIBRA_DEBUG_INFO``, and default to
-                       on.

 .. cmake:variable:: LIBRA_NATIVE_OPT